kubernetes/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 {{< note >}}

-Although `serving` is almost identical to `ready`, it was added to prevent break the existing meaning of `ready`.
+Although `serving` is almost identical to `ready`, it was added to prevent breaking the existing meaning of `ready`.
 It may be unexpected for existing clients if `ready` could be `true` for terminating endpoints, since historically terminating endpoints were never included in the Endpoints or EndpointSlice API to begin with.
 For this reason, `ready` is _always_ `false` for terminating